 3 / 12.
 Moneyball (2011)

 American writer Michael Lewis has become one of the best storytellers in the financial world.
-In 1986, when he was only 26 years old, Lewis wrote his debut book, Liars Poker, which changed the face of Wall Street.
-Twenty-four years later, he published best-selling books that deal with people who made money from the sub-prime crisis in the United States in 2008.
+In 1986, when he was only 26 years old, Lewis wrote his debut book, Liar’s Poker book, which changed the face of Wall Street.
+Twenty-four years later, he published best-selling books that deal with people who made money from the subprime crisis in the United States in 2008.
 The most prominent of these is Moneyball, which was later adapted into a movie.